 There’s no standard nonbinary experience

 There is a huge amount of diversity among nonbinary people.
 Some of us pursue components of medical transition, and some of us don’t.
 Some of us use they/them pronouns (or other types of neopronouns), and others of us use binary-gendered pronouns.
-Some of us experience profound social or body dysphoria, and others of us don’t.
+Some of us experience profound gender dysphoria (whether it’s social dysphoria, body dysphoria, or both), and others of us don’t.

 Not all nonbinary people look androgynous.
 Not all nonbinary people dress in “gender neutral” clothing.